janessatran/til/CSS/box-model.md

 - `none` will completely hide an element and render the page as if it doesn't exist

 #### When are you required to specify the width of an element vs letting the browser figure it out for you?

 #### How do box shadows affect element box sizing?
+THey don't.
+The shadow isn't considered in the final width measuring of the element.

 # Notes